ncoghlan/misc/notes/python3/questions_and_answers.rst

 .. note::

+   This list is rather incomplete and I'm unlikely to find the time to complete it - if anyone is curious enough to put together a more comprehensive timeline, feel free to use this answer as a starting point.
-   This list is still in the process of being populated.
-At least the following events should be noted in this list:
+   At least the following events should be included in a more complete list:

    * NumpPy 1.5.0 and SciPy 0.9.0 (these added Python 3 support)
    * matplotlib Python 3 support